UIUC-iSchool-DataViz/is445_bcubcg_fall2025/syllabus.md

 # About Your Instructor

 Jill Naiman's background is in theoretical and computational astrophysics with a current research emphasis on scientific data visualization and the digitization of historical scientific images and text.
-In addition to her position as Teaching Faculty at the iSchool, she is also currently a Visiting Scholar at the Advanced Visualization Lab at the National Center for Supercomputing Applications.
+In addition to her position as Teaching Faculty at the iSchool, she is also currently a Faculty Affiliate at the Advanced Visualization Lab at the National Center for Supercomputing Applications.
 She is currently involved in projects related to increasing access to industry-standard special effects software for scientists - more info can be found <a href="http://ytini.com">here</a> and <a href="http://astroblend.com">here</a>.
 Information about her astrophysical research and outreach efforts can be found <a href="http://astronaiman.com">here</a>.

 # Library Resources